What is STEM?

 Future STEM Career Pathways

 STEM occupations grow faster than most other professions, command higher wages, and are required in non-STEM fields.
 Some examples of STEM careers include software developers, statisticians, and biomedical engineers.
-For further detailed information on STEM occupations, the Bureau of Labor Statistics provides a “periodic table” with details on entry to each field, career pathways, wages, and more.
+For further detailed information on STEM occupations, the Bureau of Labor Statistics provides “spotlight statistics on STEM occupations” past, present, and future with details on entry to each field, career pathways, wages, and more.

 Non-STEM Careers in a Tech-Oriented World